 That may not mean very much to someone that’s just lost their job.
 But here as well, clean energy can be a positive: unlike coal, renewable energy jobs are not limited to any section of the country and are available to those interested in transitioning.
 For example in West Virginia, deep in coal country, there are programs now that specifically train people in coal communities for renewable jobs, and the state of Colorado is backing programs that are training both coal and oil and gas workers in renewable energy.

 Those clean energy investments are helping to fuel this job growth, although in this election year it has been hotly debated if the federal investments are negatively impacting jobs.
 But in a study by the Political Economy Research Institute of UMass Amherst, an investment model of around 1.2% of U.S. GDP shows a creation of almost 3 million net new jobs after deducting the job loss in fossil fuels.

 Overall, coal’s future looks bleak, as the rise of clean energy continues to look promising.
 The financial markets, the states, new federal and EPA guidelines, even the public have all made significant steps away from coal and toward a renewable energy future.

 Moving forward, it seems the only way for coal to survive as a viable, long-term power source would be to innovate its way into being a clean-burning fuel, which given the massive cost and time needed to do so, isn’t likely.
 Even so, you’d still have major downsides, such as land destruction and dangerous working conditions, etc. We now have vastly better options in clean energy, available now.

-As incredible it is to think of coal as a disappearing energy source, it is as exhilarating to see the rise of renewable energy, and how it can take the place of coal, if not fossil fuels, in our energy future.
+As incredible it is to think of coal as a disappearing energy source, it is as exhilarating to see the rise of clean energy, and how it can take the place of coal, if not fossil fuels, in our energy future.